RyanLackie/OneEpicPlace-WebsiteSchedulingExtension/README.md

 - Member
   - Public profile
   - Ability to edit their information and room scheduling
-  - Spend money to continue membership add points
+  - Spend money to continue membership and add points
 - Profile Holder
   - Public profile
   - Ability to edit their information and room scheduling